Commando 2: The Black Money Trail

 Commando 2: The Black Money Trail (or simply Commando 2) is a 2017 Indian Hindi-language action thriller film directed by Deven Bhojani and produced by Vipul Amrutlal Shah, Dhaval Jayantilal Gada and Reliance Entertainment.
-The film is a sequel to the 2013 film Commando: A One Man Army and the second installment of Commando film series.
-The principal photography of the film commenced on 17 February 2016.
-The film stars Vidyut Jammwal, Adah Sharma, Esha Gupta and Freddy Daruwala.
+Ritesh Shah wrote the script and dialogues of the film, while the story was written by Suresh Nair.
+The film is the second installment of the Commando film series and stars Vidyut Jammwal, Adah Sharma, Esha Gupta, Freddy Daruwala, and Thakur Anoop Singh.

+Principal photography commenced on 17 February 2016.
+The songs were composed by Mannan Shaah and Gourov Roshin, while the score was composed by Prasad Sashte.
+The cinematography was handled by Chirantan Das, while the editing were handled by Amitabh Shukla and Sanjay Sharma.

-The film was released on 3 March 2017.
-It was followed by a sequel titled Commando 3 which released in 2019.
-Commando 2 is also the only film in the series to be released along with its Tamil and Telugu dubbed versions.
+Commando 2: The Black Money Trail was released on 3 March 2017 in Hindi, along with the dubbed versions of Tamil and Telugu languages.
+A sequel titled Commando 3 was released in 2019 with Vidyut Jammwal and Adah Sharma reprising their roles.

 Plot

-Karanveer 'Karan' Singh Dogra, who is now skilled in many aspects of survival, weaponry, and hand-to-hand combat, is assigned on a mission to eradicate black money, which has been siphoned to banks along with his gang.
+Captain Karanveer 'Karan' Singh Dogra is assigned on a mission to eradicate black money, which has been siphoned to banks, along with his gang.
 Karan, along with Inspector Bhavana Reddy and ACP Bakhtawar Khan, heads to Vicky Chaddha's house, where he meets his wife Maria.
-The next day, a bomb blast occurres where Vicky and Maria are saved, but their daughter Tara dies.
-However, Maria kills her husband and tells that she is the actually Vicky Chaddha.
+The next day, a bomb blast occurs where Vicky and Maria are saved, but their daughter Tara dies.
+However, Maria kills her husband and tells that she is Vicky Chaddha.
 A cat and mouse game ensues, where Karan, Bhavana and Bakhtawar follow Vicky and defeats her army including Vicky's main henchman K.P.
 Though Vicky transferred the money, Karan reveals to Vicky that he had changed the history in which the money was scheduled, and that the money has actually been transferred to a replaced account, which will help the poor farmers in India.
-He also tells that this was planned from the first day itself.
+Karan also tells that this was planned from the first day itself.
 After the revelation, Bhavana shoots Vicky, thus completing their mission.
 Later, Karan receives a phone call from his superiors and is assigned for another mission.